michaelyatco/choredoor/ChoreDoorMaster.md

 * margin - 0 auto
 * width - 400px

-Refresh the page after each new CSS property is assigned so you can see how each individual value influences your `.instructions-row`!
+Refresh the page after each new CSS property is assigned so you can see how each individual value influences your `.instructions-row`.

 Task: Underneath that, create the `.instructions-number` selector and assign the following properties and values: